 Our Dayton, Tennessee manufacturing facility utilizes a biomass system to heat and cool the facility and provide steam to dry green lumber.
 This system produces approximately 21 million KW hour equivalent energy units.
 Our Severn, Maryland La-Z-Boy Furniture Galleries store utilizes photovoltaic electricity.
-The company is investigating virtual power purchasing agreements and other applications to diversify its electricity sourcing.
-However, as of Fiscal 2020, we are purchasing more than 99% of our electricity from grid sources.

 We do not currently measure our Scope 3 greenhouse gas emissions.

 We are evaluating methods to capture other sources of Scope 1 and 2 greenhouse gas emissions but believe these are significantly less than those provided above.

 A majority of our greenhouse gas emission sources are from off-site electricity generation with a lesser extent coming from on-site natural gas consumption.
 As a result, a majority of our greenhouse gas emission pollutants are carbon dioxide with insignificant emissions of nitric oxide and methane.

 We work to continually improve our environmental performance and promptly evaluate, prepare for and manage new environmental aspects of our business through our EFEC initiatives (American Home Furnishings Alliance).